TrendingTechnology/GolfGo/README.md

 # GolfGo
-A Software app to complement an engineering project.
+GolfGo is a mobile app which complements our engineering design project.
 The function of the app is to connect to a bluetooth module, as well as display and track all swings a golfer makes.
 It displays three key stats in particular: Lie Angle, Shaft Lean and Swing Speed.
 The app is Android compatible because of the bluetooth serial package used.

 ## Features